Jassi1313/To-Do-List-Api-Test/README.md

 ![image](https://user-images.githubusercontent.com/20395556/140605796-c83fb771-df01-43e9-bfa6-9d8a948dcbe4.png)

 ### `npm run cypress:headless`
+Pre Requesties for these tests are service should be running locally if you want to run the tests on integration enviornment please updaet the url 'ApiBaseUrl' in cypress.json file

 Runs following Cypress E2E tests in headless mode.
 If you want to spin up the GUI instead run ```npm run cypress```

 ![image](https://user-images.githubusercontent.com/20395556/140605760-232f71e6-8d00-40fb-a97c-9b900daf80d8.png)